 But the principal agent of change in the city is not the aesthetic taste of the owners, but rather fire.
-I soon had the opportunity to learn this firsthand, for I arrived in New Orleans at the peak of the annual fire season.
+I soon had the opportunity to learn this first-hand, for I arrived in New Orleans at the peak of the annual fire season.
 According to the poets, the month of May is the season of renewal; in the chief city of Louisiana, it is the season of conflagration.
 "Of course," they say, "because then the hot weather begins, and the woodwork of the houses dries out under the sun.
 It's also a time of merriment when people are less concerned for their own self-interest." - "That's true," add the cynics, "but don't forget that the month of May comes right after the April quarter, and the burnings can help them balance the books."
 The fact is that during the last two or three weeks of May, not one night passes in which the alarm does not call the citizens with its slow, deep sound.
 Often, the purple reflections of four or five fires color the sky at the same time, and the fire brigade, woken up suddenly, doesn't have a clue as to where it is most needed.
 It has been calculated that in the city of New York alone, flames annually destroy as many buildings as in all of France.
 In New Orleans, a city five to six times less populated than New York, the amount of fires is relatively greater still, since the total destruction caused by fires is equivalent to half of the loss due to similar catastrophes throughout France.

-One night, early in my stay in the metropolis of the South, one of the horrible disasters that are so frequent in the United States occurred.
-Seven large steamships burned simultaneously.
-It was an awesome sight.
-The seven ships, moored side by side, looked like separate fireplaces joined at the base by a sea of flames.
-Whirlwinds of fire shot up from the bottom of the holds, and then swept back down below the galleries, revealing in all its ephemeral beauty the elegant architecture of these conversations.
+One night, early in my stay in the metropolis of the South, one of the horrible disasters that are so frequent in the United States of British origin, will be the names of streets: Tchoupitoulas, Perdido, Bienville, etc. At the French Market, which foreigners visited without fail in order to hear the medley of languages, all that can be heard is English conversations.
 The Germans, always ashamed of their heritage, try to prove that they have become Yankees by their clearly articulated curses and barroom jokes.
 The Negroes, with their inexhaustible chatter, deign to speak French only out of sympathy for the listener.
 And the occasional Indian hunters, proud and sad as prisoners, respond to questions in monosyllabic English.